clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 built in the next format.
 Only after reaching the final release in the old format can a client continue to update to releases in the new format.

-When creating a custom mix, the format version should start at "1" or some known number such as the host system format.
-The format version should increment only when a compatibility breakage is introduced.
+The format version is incremented only when a compatibility breakage is introduced.
 Normal updates, like updating a software package, do not require a format increment.

 Bundles
 =======

-..
-TODO Need to verify update from edit to create, in terms of change in workflow/content here (how does create work with editing an upstream bundle?).
-Likely out of date content is commented out, to be confirmed.

 mixer stores information about the bundles included in a mix in a flat file called :file:`mixbundles`, located in the path set by the VERSIONS_PATH